8ta4/see/DONTREADME.md

 > Does this tool use Chrome's remote debugging port?

-Connecting to the browser via the remote debugging port may leave a fingerprint.
+Connecting via the remote debugging port can leave a fingerprint.

+Instead, `see` talks to a companion Chrome extension.
+Since it runs in your day-to-day browser, requests use your fingerprint and look like normal browsing activity.

+> Does the CLI use a local HTTP server to talk to the extension?

+No, that's a polling nightmare.

+First, the extension has to constantly ask, "Is the server even running yet?".
+Then, once it connects, it has to keep asking, "Do you have a job for me yet?".

+> Does the CLI use a local WebSocket server to talk to the extension?

+A WebSocket can push jobs without the second layer of polling.
+But it still has the same "are you there?" problem.

 `see` uses Chrome's native messaging.

-The requests are virtually indistinguishable from a user clicking a link.

 ### See as Human